kontent-ai/delivery-sdk-js/DOCS.md

 }
 ```

-### Handling missing referenced linked items
+### Handle missing references to linked items

-If one of your elements references linked items which are not present in response due to low 'depth' parameter, you may choose to throw an Error by enabling `throwErrorForMissingLinkedItems` in your `queryConfig`.
+If one of your elements references linked items which are not present in the response due to low 'depth' parameter, you can choose to throw an Error by enabling `throwErrorForMissingLinkedItems` in your `queryConfig`.

 Also, if you enable advanced logging, you will see a warning in console if such situation occurs.
-By default, sdk does not enforce you to load all items unless they are required for resolving (e.g. rich text resolver).
+By default, the SDK doesn't enforce loading all items unless they are required for resolving (e.g. rich text resolver).

-Following example shows how to enforce that all referenced linked items are present in response:
+Following example shows how to enforce that all referenced linked items are present in the response:

 ```typescript
 deliveryClient.item<Movie>('pain_and_gain')